Midtrans/advanced-faq-site/faq-general.md

 ### Is GoPay QR or QRIS provided by Midtrans API a dynamic QR or static QR?{docsify-ignore}

 All QR for GoPay QR and QRIS are a dynamic QR.
 This means there is a unique QR for each transaction.
 This ensures that payments cannot be done more than once.
 Once a payment is created, the transaction amount is fixed.
-This is unlike static QR for mostly offline merchants, which can be re-used, but don't have fixed amount.
+This is unlike static QR for mostly offline merchants, which can be re-used, but don't have fixed transaction amount.

 \#qris \#gopay \#snap